xishansnow/BayesianModelingandComputationInPython/markdown/chp_11.md

 ## Probability Background

-The Spanish word azahar (the flower of certain critics) and azar (randomness) are not similar out of pure luck.
+The Spanish word `azahar` and `azar` are not similar out of pure luck.
 They both come from the Arabic language [^1].
 From ancient times, and even today, certain games of chance use a bone that it has two flat sides.
 This bone is similar to a coin or a two-side die.
 To make it easier to identify one side from